-3. In the Blocked Assets drop-down box, select the required asset groups to block.
+2. In the Blocked Assets drop-down box, select the required assets to block.

-Note: You can use the search box to search for specific asset groups.
+Note: You can use the search box to search for specific assets.

-- 4. In the Restricted Clients drop-down box, select the required clients. - 5.
-In the Blackout Period drop-down box, select the duration for which you want to block the active queries.
-Available options are based on Schedule Groups.
-Default options are: None, Working Hours. - 6.
+- 3. In the Restricted Clients drop-down box, select the required clients. - 4.
+In the Blackout Period drop-down box, select the duration for which you want to block the assets.
+Available options are: None, Working Hours. - 5.
 Click Save.

-OT Security applies the restrictions on the specific clients and asset groups.
-A banner appears at the top of each tab indicating that restrictions are in place.
+OT Security applies the restrictions on the specific clients and assets.